satyamsingh5512/Formss/PROJECT_SUMMARY.md

 **PROJECT: COMPLETE ✅**

-The FormSS platform is a production-ready, enterprise-grade form builder with:
+The Formlytic platform is a production-ready, enterprise-grade form builder with:
 - Modern architecture
 - Clean, maintainable code
 - Comprehensive features